Sparrowium/Sparrowium/README.md

      - 🐠 Qt, Django, Flask, PyTorch, Tauri, ZLUDA.
 - 🐙 I'm currently learning and using these OS: Pop!_OS and Windows.
-- 🐢 I’m seeking help with Software Development, App Development, Firmware Development, and Web Development.
+- 🐢 I’m seeking help with Software Development, Application Development, Firmware Development, and Web Development.
 - ⚡ How to reach me: https://www.linkedin.com/in/minh-pham-37b47b28b/
 -->